-Among the other creative proposals: adding DTV transition information on grocery store receipts; distributing it to VA hospitals, where the audience is often lower-income, minority, disabled and heavy TV consumers; putting posters in post offices and motor-vehicle bureaus; and the FCC's proposed Meals on Wheels outreach.
+Among the other creative proposals: adding DTV-transition information on grocery-store receipts; distributing it to VA hospitals, where the audience is often lower-income, minority, disabled and heavy TV consumers; putting posters in post offices and motor-vehicle bureaus; and the FCC's proposed Meals on Wheels outreach.

-And while the transition is primarily broadcast, cable operators have also joined in the effort for the sake of good corporate citizenship, says National Cable & Telecommunications Association President Kyle McSlarrow.
+And while the transition is primarily broadcast, cable operators have also joined in the effort for the sake of good corporate citizenship, said National Cable & Telecommunications Association president Kyle McSlarrow.
 In addition, Martin wants operators to carry low-power stations during the transition; the FCC in September required cable operators to carry TV stations in both digital and analog for three years after the transition if that's what it takes to deliver a viewable TV signal to its subscribers.

-Meanwhile, broadcasters are seeing red over so-called “white spaces.”
+Meanwhile, broadcasters are seeing red over so-called white spaces.
 David Donovan, president of the Association for Maximum Service Television (MSTV), which lobbies on broadcaster spectrum issues in Washington, has been helping to lead the fight against an initiative, led by computer companies, to allow unlicensed wireless devices such as laptops and spectrum-sensing radios to operate in the spaces between DTV channels.

-The FCC proposed the sharing scheme and began testing the devices earlier this year, only to find they did indeed interfere with TV broadcasts.
+The FCC proposed the sharing scheme and began testing the devices earlier this year, only to find that they did indeed interfere with TV broadcasts.
 But one of the devices being tested was faulty, according to the big computer companies pushing for their use, and the FCC is currently retesting them.

 If that is true, broadcasters and legislators could be in a heap of trouble.
 Pressed about the study last week during a House hearing, Martin conceded that some 5% of viewers might need new antennas or could lose access to some channels, but that they were in the fringes beyond a station's FCC coverage area.

-MSTV, which vetted the study, concluded that it was not based on real-world signal strength measurements and did not provide a “realistic assessment” of DTV coverage.
+MSTV, which vetted the study, concluded that it was not based on real-world signal-strength measurements and did not provide a “realistic assessment” of DTV coverage.
 “They don't really understand the analysis we did,” said Barry Goodstadt, senior VP for Centris.